 Hay fever can affect people any time of the year, but spring is when a lot of sufferers start to reach for the tissue

-Plants such as trees, grasses and shrubs are in flower and spreading their pollen.
+Trees, grasses and shrubs are often in flower and spreading their pollen.
 Some spread their pollen by

 insects or animals, but it’s the wind pollinating plants that cause the greatest discomfort to hay fever